grpc/proposal/A36-xds-for-servers.md

 have the updated configuration apply.
 This applies equally to an update in a RouteConfiguration provided inline via the `route_config` field as it is part of the Listener, but it does not apply to an updated RouteConfiguration provided by reference via `rds` field.
-Infrastructure for "not serving" mode may be used for the graceful shutdown, but only if it can be used without causing spurious RPC or connection failures.
+Draining must not cause the server to spuriously fail RPCs or connections, so the listening port must not be closed as part of the process.
 Applying updates to a Listener should be delayed until dependent resources have been attempted to be loaded (e.g., via RDS).
 The existing resource loading timeout in XdsClient prevents the update from being delayed indefinitely and the duplicate resource update detection in XdsClient